ProtoKinetics For Geriatricians

-This allows Geriatricians to measure gait precisely when first evaluating a patient and to measure their progress in walking, balance, and coordination as treatment progresses.
+This allows Geriatricians to measure gait precisely when first evaluating a patient and to measure their progress in walking, balance, and coordination as the intervention progresses.

-When compared against a baseline measurement taken pre-treatment, this data can help define treatment protocols and determine when the effect of treatment has plateaued.
+When compared against a baseline measurement taken pre-intervention, this data can help verify efficacy of the intervention and determine when the effect of intervention has plateaued.

-PKMAS and Zeno Walkway also offer an opportunity for Geriatrician office staffs to maximize efficiency, as staff can be trained in gait analysis data collection and a physical therapist or Geriatrician can interpret the parameters.
+PKMAS gait analysis software and Zeno Walkway also offer an opportunity for Geriatrician office staffs to maximize efficiency, as staff can be trained in gait analysis data collection and a physical therapist or Geriatrician can interpret the parameters.

 This also allows the Geriatrician to accurately observe how gait function changes over time during the patient’s treatment.

-As healthcare quickly moves to outcomes which require quantitative analysis, shorter hospital stays and increased function, gait analysis will become more useful in identifying levels of progress, functional loss or disability in elderly patients.
+As healthcare quickly moves towards outcomes which require quantitative analysis, shorter hospital stays and increased function, measuring gait is very useful in tracking patient progress, functional loss or disability in elderly patients.

 - Functional gait outcomes